Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Introduction

-\textbf{2) Self-supervised distillation for reduced computational cost at test time:} We distill GTTA ensemble output into the initial single model on new unlabeled data, in a self-supervised setting, with the single student model matching the performance of the ensemble teacher.
+\textbf{3) Self-supervised distillation for reduced computational cost at test time:} We distill GTTA ensemble output into the initial single model on new unlabeled data, in a self-supervised setting, with the single student model matching the performance of the ensemble teacher.
 Thus, the test cost remains that of a single model inference pass and the training cost requires only to retrain, a second time, the initial model.
 Existing TTA methods do not perform this final self-distillation stage, remaining costlier at test time. \\

-\textbf{3) Effective uncertainty measure for improved self-supervised learning:} We introduce a novel uncertainty measure, based on the correlation between ensemble output variance and its errors, which we effectively use to downplay in the self-supervised learning cost, the candidate outputs with high variance (low consensus), leading to a better final performance.\\
+\textbf{4) Effective uncertainty measure for improved self-supervised learning:} We introduce a novel uncertainty measure, based on that TTA ensemble variance, which is positively correlated with its actual errors - when many candidates in the ensemble say the same thing (low ensemble variance), the final ensemble output is more likely to be correct.
+This idea can be effectively used to downplay, in the self-supervised learning cost, the ensemble outputs (used as pseudolabels) with high variance (low consensus), leading to a better final performance.\\

-\textbf{4) Novel dataset for fish segmentation in low-visibility underwater videos:} We noticed in various experiments the robustness of GTTA in low-quality images, a context in which the performance gap between GTTA and other methods is actually increasing.
-It seems that GTTA is comfortable in such difficult scenarios, a behavior that is statistically justified by the fact that Gaussian noise in the PCA subspace domain is actually the source of variation in the GTTA ensemble candidates.
-Given this observation, we tested GTTA on a specific real-world problem, relevant in aquaculture and marine industry, that of fish segmentation and counting, that needs to be performed in difficult, poor visibility underwater videos.
+\textbf{5) Novel dataset for fish segmentation in low-visibility underwater videos:} We noticed in various experiments the robustness of GTTA in low-quality images, a context in which the performance gap between GTTA and other methods is actually increasing.
+It seems that GTTA is comfortable in such difficult scenarios, a behavior that is statistically justified by the fact that Gaussian noise in the PCA subspace domain is actually the source of variation in the GTTA ensemble candidates, which provides robustness to noise in the input.
+Given this observation, we tested GTTA on a specific real-world problem, relevant in aquaculture and marine industry, that of fish segmentation and counting, which is performed in difficult, poor visibility underwater videos.